reinhardliess/markdown-clipper/README.md

 #### Convert Selection to Fenced Code Block

-1. Converts selected indented code block to fenced code block
+- Converts selected indented code block to fenced code block
-2. Converts selection to fenced code block with the following post-processing
+- Converts selection to fenced code block with the following post-processing
-    - Remove links keeping only the link text
+  - Remove links, keeping only the link text
   - Remove bold/italics formatting
   - Unescape Markdown
+- If there's no selection, an empty code block in the selected language is pasted

 A language can be input (and the default language can be configured)

 ### Output File

 The file/path name for the generated Markdown output file can be customized, Windows environment variables are supported.
-There are two internal variables, `${source}` and `${title}`, that will be expanded when the file is created, if the file already exists the new clipped content will be appended.
+There are two internal variables, `${source}` and `${title}`, that will be expanded when the file is created, if the file already exists, the new clipped content will be appended.

 Default: